 The student will be introduced to the tools and special equipment of the automotive industry.
 The use of flat rate manuals, parts manuals and maintenance manuals will be covered.
 The course will also cover the safety standards of the automotive industry.
-(20 Lect./Lab hours)
+(20 lecture/lab hrs)